-Factually GMAT tests you on Quant basics which you would have learned at the high-school level.
-The topics tested on the GMAT Quant are limited and restricted to Arithmetic, Algebra and Geometry.
-While the concepts tested on the Quantitative section of the GMAT are not terribly difficult, the test-writers do their best to throw you off your game.
+Generally speaking, the GMAT exam tests your knowledge on Quant basics which you would have learned at the high-school level.
+The topics covered under the GMAT Quantitative section are limited and restricted to Arithmetic, Algebra, Geometry, Word problems etc. While the concepts tested on the Quantitative section of the GMAT are not extremely difficult, the test-writers do their best to throw you off your game.
 This is simply because we aren’t used to the way GMAT poses questions with the simplest of concepts.
-Hence, the more you practice, the less likely you’ll be to fall for one of their tricks.
-With a little hard work and effort, you are likely to witness how your Quant score skyrockets.
+Hence, the more you practice, the lesser it’s likely for you to fall prey to one of their tricks.
+Nonetheless, with a little hard work and effort, you are likely to witness how your Quant score skyrockets.
 Yet to accomplish all of this, you require a structured study plan and here we bring you all that you were looking out for.

-Step: 03 – Start solving easy and medium questions.
+Step: 03 – Start solving easy and medium questions at first

-You would ideally not know the practical difficulties one may face while solving questions unless you solve them.
-Hence, once you think your concepts are fairly in place, you should start solving questions from the OG and QR.
-This will give you a flavor of easy and medium questions and will also give you an idea about your weaknesses, in case there are any.
+You would ideally not know the practical difficulties that you may face while solving questions unless you solve them.
+Hence, once you think your concepts are fairly in place, you should start solving questions from the Official Guide and Quantitative Reasoning.
+This will give you a flavor of easy and medium questions and will also give you a clear notion about your weaknesses, in case there are any.

-Once you have finished solving all the questions in the OG and QR, then you will have to find a set of hard questions and solve them.
-Solving hard questions will let you know how you will manage the tough questions on the day of the test.
-If you don’t do this, you will definitely end up being shocked on the day of the test, thereby spoiling your test-day harmony.
+Once you have finished solving all the questions in the Official Guide and Quantitative Reasoning, then you will have to find a set of hard questions and solve them.
+Solving hard questions will give you a coherent opinion of how you will manage the tough questions on the day of the test.
+If you don’t do this, you will definitely end up being appalled on the day of the test, thereby spoiling your test-day harmony.

-Once you have solved questions in isolation, it is time for you time get your speed and accuracy to 90%.
-Make sets of 37 questions and aim to complete them in under 70 minutes with a 90% hit-rate.
-It might take a couple of sets for you to get there, but it is essential that this practice is done while preparing for the test to avoid last day surprises.
+Once you have solved questions in isolation, it is time for you to get your speed and accuracy to 90%.
+Make sets of 31 questions and aim to complete them in under 62 minutes with a 90% hit-rate.
+It might take a couple of sets for you to get there, but it is essential that this practice is done while preparing for the test to avoid last-minute test day surprises.

 Step: 06 – Continue to take more practice tests and analyze them

 Obviously, there are many mathematical topics that you need to understand in order to score well on the Quant section of the GMAT – but taking practice tests is just as important in order to achieve this.
 Much of this test involves being familiar with the types of questions and also avoiding common pitfalls.
 You can only master this if you practice, practice, and practice!
 Structure your GMAT Quant study plan carefully and plan on taking at least six GMAT Mock tests before the exam, at a pace of at least one per week.